tonygilkerson/OpsDoc/docs/decks/jx-intro/jx-intro.md

 # Change Management

 Change is best when it is small and frequent.
-Our approach is to build a stead pipeline of low-risk changes coupled with automatic testing of smaller changes and reliable rollback of bad changes.
+Our approach is to build a <u>stead pipeline of low-risk changes</u> coupled with automatic testing of smaller changes and reliable rollback of bad changes.
 The critical interaction between change and reliability has lead us to the following change management approach:

 * Automated continuous integration (CI) for each pull request (PR) with review.
     * Code review on each (PR)